Chayanne (1987 album)

-Album history
+Background

 Chayanne is the first album by the singer released by CBS Columbia (now Sony Music Entretaiment) and was produced by Ronnie Foster.
 "Fiesta En America" and "Peligro de Amor" peaked at number four on the Billboard Hot Latin Tracks chart.
 "Fiesta En America" ranked 49th in the 2008 recap for the '100 Greatest Songs of the 80's in Spanish' by VH1 Latin America.
 In 1988, the album was released in Portuguese for Brazil which included "Não Posso Mais Viver Assim", a Portuguese cover of the Italian song "L'Amore È Quando Non C'è Più", originally performed by the Italian singer Euro Cristiani in 1979.
 The song was never released version in Spanish.
 In the 1988 Spanish version re-release, the song, "Una Luna Para Dos", was removed and replaced with "Esperanza".
 The album was reissued on Compact Disc on December 28, 1989.

+The album debuted on the Billboard Top Latin Pop Albums chart at #19 in the week of February 27, 1988.